How to Improve Collections and Reduce A/R in Behavioral Healthcare

 Online portals can also be used for records management.
-This management is important when a patient needs to provide their primary care physician with details of their visit or needs a new prescription for their pharmacy.
+This effective patient management is important when a patient needs to provide their primary care physician with details of their visit or needs a new prescription for their pharmacy.
 Portals can also be helpful for scheduling future appointments or services.

 Know the Claim Rules for All Insurance Providers that Your Facility Accepts

 Claim rules vary across insurance providers.
 Some providers may allow claims to be submitted for long periods of time after the initial treatment, while others may accept submissions for several months.
 You’ll want to make sure that your staff is aware of the billing protocols for all of the insurance companies that you collaborate with.

 Your team should also know what documentation is required to substantiate a claim.
 If an insurance provider has a history of regularly denying claims, try to get to the root of the issue.
 If denials are a result of missing or incomplete information that the provider requires, ensure all billing team members are aware of what is needed.

 Submissions for behavioral health services are unique in that there are many CPT and Revenue codes that must be considered when submitting a claim.
 These codes can vary based on just slight differences.

 For example, there are two very similar CPT codes that are used to distinguish a 15-minute therapy session from a 30-minute session.
 Using the wrong CPT code can lead to delays in your billing collections.
 This conflict is different from more straightforward medical procedures such as an MRI, which has only one CPT code.